What More Than Two Decades of Platform Innovation Taught Me About Strategy

 The Relationship, Not the Transaction

-Everyone focuses on the mechanics of crowdfunding—the payment processing, the reward tiers, the campaign optimization.
-But that’s not what made it work.
-The breakthrough was recognizing that people don’t just want to buy something; they want to be part of something.
+In many cases, the focus shifts quickly to the mechanics, the payment processing, the reward tiers, the campaign optimization.
+But that isn’t what makes a platform work.
+The breakthrough is recognizing that people don’t just want to buy something; they want to be part of something.

 This distinction between transaction and relationship is what separates platforms that scale from those that stagnate.
 It’s why some communities thrive while others feel transactional and cold.